jtabeling/cursor_photo_converter_macos/memory-bank/productContext.md

 8. For each video file:
     *   Extracts the original capture date/time.
     *   Constructs the new filename: `YYYY-MM-DD_HH-MM-SS.mov`.
-    *   Exports the video to the MOV format.
+    *   Exports the video (MOV, MP4, etc.) to the MOV format.
     *   Sets the video title metadata to match the filename (without extension).
     *   Preserves original metadata including GPS coordinates and camera information.
     *   Updates the file system creation and modification dates to match the original capture time.